karlssberg/Motiv/README.md

 Only those propositions that helped determine the outcome will be used to generate the `Reason` and `Assertions` properties.

-Observe the `Spec` type.
-This is a _specification_.
-Specifications are the building blocks of propositions—they are the nodes of the logical expression tree, whereas the tree itself _is_ the proposition.
 #### What can I use the Motiv for?
 Motiv is not focused on catering to any particular use-case - except maybe to make the developers' life better.
 It is, however, inspired them: